You have a Medicare MSA Plan & join a Medicare Prescription Drug Plan

 If you join a Medicare MSA Plan and already have a Medigap policy, you can keep your policy.
 However, you'll have to keep paying your premiums and may get little or no benefit from having it while you're in a Medicare MSA Plan.
 It won't cover any part of your deductible.

 If you drop your Medigap policy, you may not be able to get it back, except in certain situations.
-For example, you may be able to get your Medigap policy back if you drop it to join a Medicare MSA Plan for the first time, and stay in the MSA Plan for less than a year.
-However, you must normally stay in a Medicare MSA Plan for a full 12 months before you can disenroll.
+For example, you may be able to get your Medigap policy back if both of these apply:

 You have a Medicare MSA Plan & a Medigap policy with prescription drug coverage